radhikamattoo/crack_passwords/readme.txt

 Compiling/Running:
 1. Download the above txt file of common passwords, and place it in the same directory as the .java file.
-2. Rename the txt file "guesses.txt"
+2. Name the txt file "guesses.txt"
 3. Run javac Password.java
 4. Run java Password